adrnl1ne/DLS_Banking_App/README.md

 ---

 ## Frontend
 - **Technology**: React
 - **Functionality**:
   - Register/login via User Service (REST).
   - View account balance via Account Service (GraphQL).
   - Initiate a transfer via Transaction Service (REST).
   - Display transfer status (success or flagged as fraud).
-- **Scope**: Minimal UI—just a few pages with basic forms and tables, no fancy styling or real-time updates.
+- **Scope**: Minimal UI—just a few pages with basic forms and tables, no styling or real-time updates.

 ---

 ## Infrastructure
 - **Message Queue**: RabbitMQ
   - Used for basic async communication (e.g., Transaction → Fraud Detection → Account).
   - Simple queues with no advanced features like retries or dead-letter queues.
 - **Containerization**: Docker
   - Basic Dockerfiles for each microservice and frontend.
 - **Orchestration**: Kubernetes
-  - Run locally with Minikube or a simple cloud provider (e.g., DigitalOcean Kubernetes with a free tier).
+  - Run locally with Minikube for development; DigitalOcean Kubernetes chosen for its free tier and ease of setup for the final demo.
-  - Minimal setup: deployments and services, no ingress or advanced networking.
 - **Logging**:
-  - File-based logging per service (e.g., text files in Python for fraud detection).
+  - File-based logging per service (e.g., text files for Fraud Detection), chosen for simplicity in a demo context.
-  - Skip ELK Stack to reduce setup time.
-- **Monitoring**: None (optional Prometheus if time permits, but not prioritized).
+- **Monitoring**: None, though Prometheus is an option if time permits.
 - **CI/CD**:
-  - GitHub Actions with a simple pipeline: build Docker images, run basic tests, and deploy to Kubernetes.
+  - GitHub Actions pipeline: build Docker images, run basic tests, deploy to Kubernetes.

 ---

 ## Specifications
 ### Functional Requirements
 1. **User Management**:
    - Register with username/password.